mooxphp/moox/_components/tallui-app-components/README.md

 composer test-coverage
 ```

-as well as Laravel Pint (aka PHP CS Fixer):
+do auto-formatting with Laravel Pint (aka PHP CS Fixer):

 ```bash
 composer format
 ```

-and last but not least PHPStan:
+and last but not least use PHPStan, the best static analyzer for PHP:

 ```bash
 composer analyse